dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 8/Lab_8.rst

    |image0|

-    a.
+#.
 If some information is missing delete the trust and try again

 ..

    |image1|

-    b.
+#.
 What are the statuses of your BIG-IPs now?

 #.
 They should be **In Sync**.
 But wait!
 Although they show in sync, only a **Sync-Only** group was created.
 We now need to create a **Sync-Failover** group to facilitate failover.